julyanserra/Basic-LZ77-in-Python/README.md

 to decode this compressed file, in the command line:

-	python decoder2.py "size of max search buffer used in encoder, i.e. 1024" "file type, i.e. txt"
+	python decoder2.py "size of max search buffer used in encoder, i.e. 1024" "file type, i.e. txt, jpg, etc."

-	//this will output a file called 'processed.txt' which should be your decompressed file equivalent to your original file.
+	//this will output a file called 'processed.txt' or 'processed.jpg', etc.

+This should be your decompressed file which is exactly the same as the original file you compressed.